 CODES OF CONDUCT FOR CHILDREN

-There has been many reports of cursing at the basketball court and even on the pool deck.
+- There has been many reports of cursing at the basketball court, food service area, and even on the pool deck.
 Many younger children feel intimidated and threatened by bad language and it has been reported several times over the past few seasons.
 We hold a strict policy for bad language and intimidating behavior by addressing it at the highest level.
 Children caught using such language may be reported to their parents and could result in immediate removal from the Club.
 Further instances could go to the Board of Directors for review and could result in termination of membership.

 Pick up trash